Rahal Letterman Lanigan Racing: 1993

-In late 1992, Rahal/Hogan absorbed the Truesports racing team, which Rahal had started his CART career with.
+In late 1992, Rahal-Hogan Racing absorbed the Truesports racing team, where Rahal had started his CART career.
 The team moved its headquarters from Indianapolis to Hilliard, into the old Truesports facility.
-Along with the acquisition, they took over the Truesports "All-American" chassis program.
-Rahal began the 1993 season with an updated version of the Truesports chassis, with the intention of introducing a brand-new Rahal/Hogan chassis later in the year.
+Along with the acquisition, they took over the two-year-old Truesports "All-American" chassis program.
+Rahal started the 1993 season with an updated version of the Truesports chassis, now designated the R/H-001, powered by the newer Ilmor Chevy "C" engine.
+The intention was to introduce a brand-new R/H chassis by August of that year.

-A second-place finish at Long Beach offered some promise.
-The success was short-lived, however, as the chassis proved uncompetitive on ovals.
-After Rahal failed to qualify at Indianapolis, the team switched to a more conventional Lola, while team driver Mike Groff entered several more races in the R/H-001.
-Eventually, the team abandoned the chassis project.
+A second-place finish at Long Beach offered some promise for the chassis.
+The success was short-lived, however, as the chassis proved uncompetitive on ovals and superspeedways.
+Rahal failed to qualify at Indianapolis; he was bumped with 15 minutes left in the day.
+Following Indy, the team switched Rahal to a more conventional Lola T93/00.
+Rahal rebounded, with 11 top-tens in the final 12 races - good enough for 4th place in the final points standings.